-8.1 Final reports will be published at the conclusion of any relevant criminal justice process, but the interim report is being prepared for earlier publication and, as set out
+8.1 Final reports will be published at the conclusion of any relevant criminal justice process, but we intend to publish the interim report sooner and, as set out above, this will only be possible if PPSNI and PSNI are satisfied that doing so will not prejudice any ongoing criminal proceedings.

-8.2 If a risk of prejudice were identified and it could be avoided by the amendment or redaction of the interim report, we would, of course, explore the scope for doing this and for reserving any withheld material for the final report.
+8.2 If a risk of prejudice were identified and it could be avoided by the amendment or redaction of the interim report, we would, of course, explore the scope for doing this and reserving any withheld material for the final report.